-A Seattle Audubon volunteer put together a comprehensive bird list for us that interacts with birdweb.org for broader descriptions of species.
+A Seattle Audubon volunteer put together a comprehensive SU_Bird_Checklist_gfa2a for us that interacts with birdweb.org for broader descriptions of species.

 Read an Wounded Bird on Campuse1fe about a wounded Golden-Crowned Kinglet on campus.

-And a quick guide to common birds on campus.
+And a Birds on Campus02e5 to common birds on campus.